Esri/esri-leaflet-geocoder/README.md

 1. [Fork and clone Esri Leaflet Geocoder](https://help.github.com/articles/fork-a-repo)
 2. `cd` into the `esri-leaflet-geocoder` folder
-5. Instal the dependancies with `npm install`
+5. Install the dependencies with `npm install`
 5. The example at `/index.html` should work
 6. Make your changes and create a [pull request](https://help.github.com/articles/creating-a-pull-request)

 ## Dependencies

 Esri Leaflet Geocoder relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when neccessary.
-You can fine out more about teh Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).
+You can find out more about the Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).

 ## Resources